-Jonathan Hoff is a securities and business litigator who has experience in the fields of securities and corporate litigation, mergers and acquisitions, and corporate governance.
+Jonathan Hoff is a securities and business litigator who has experience in the fields of securities and corporate litigation, mergers and acquisitions, corporate governance, and complex business diaputes.

-Jon's practice focuses on the representation of public companies and financial institutions.
-He represents clients in corporate and securities litigation, including shareholder class action and derivative suits, merger and acquisition transactions, accounting- and finance-related litigations, and corporate- and securities-related government and internal investigations, as well as disputes involving subprime mortgages, real estate securitizations, CDOs, derivatives, and other structured products.
+His practice focuses on the representation of public and private companies and financial institutions.
+He represents clients in corporate, securities and complex business litigations, including shareholder class action and derivative suits, merger and acquisition transactions, breach of fiduciary duty disputes, accounting- and finance-related litigations, litigations arising out of complex commercial and business contracts and transactions, and corporate- and securities-related government and internal investigations, as well as disputes involving subprime mortgages, real estate securitizations, CDOs, derivatives, and other structured products.

 Jon has been recognized as one of the leading securities litigation attorneys by Chambers USA; one of the “100 Lawyers You Need to Know in Securities Litigation” by Law Dragon; in New York Super Lawyers; Legal500; and in Who's Who in American Law.